Aviram, Zvi: Mit dem Mut der Verzweiflung. Mein Widerstand im Berliner Untergrund 1943-1945, Berlin 2015

 Documentary film of 1946 about the UNRRA hospital at St. Ottilien (length: 6:22 minutes)

-This short documentary film shows in an opening sequence the arrival of a military jeep at the hospital, the work of the medical staff (Dr. Zalman Grinberg and Dr. Chaim Ipp), a tour through the hospital and the delivery ward, rehabilitation exercises and the everyday life of the patients.
+This short documentary film shows in an opening sequence the arrival of a military jeep at the hospital, the work of the medical staff (Dr. Zalman Berman and Dr. Chaim Ipp), a tour through the hospital and the delivery ward, rehabilitation exercises and the everyday life of the patients.
 It concludes with the circumcision rite of a new born child.
 The production was probably after the emigration of Dr. Grinberg in July 1946 because the film doesn’t show him.

 Documentary film of the First Conference of Liberated Jews in Munich on January 25-27, 1946 (length: 17:59 minutes)